Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 • Retirement Plans: Divorce can significantly affect retirement planning.
 An attorney can work to protect a father’s future financial security by advocating for a fair division of any pension plans or retirement savings.

-By leveraging the legal support of The Law Office of Richard Roman Shum, fathers can address these financial challenges effectively.
+Fathers can address these financial challenges effectively by leveraging the legal support of Law Office of Richard Roman Shum, Esq.
 The attorney’s role is crucial in securing outcomes that preserve financial health and respect a father’s rights and contributions, allowing for a smoother transition to post-divorce life.

 Divorce significantly affects parenting roles and the dynamics of custody.
 Under New York law, both parents are encouraged to remain actively involved in their children’s lives post-divorce.
 The courts prioritize the children’s best interests when determining custody, aiming to provide stable and nurturing environments.
 Fathers seeking custody or joint custody must demonstrate their ability to cater to their children’s emotional and physical needs and their willingness to cooperate amicably with their ex-spouse in parenting responsibilities.
 Legal guidance is essential for fathers to assert their parenting rights and responsibilities effectively.